Monetary Policy Overview

 Bruno Gehrig, Vice Chairman of the Governing Board

-Chamber of Industry and Commerce of the Southern Upper-Rhine Region and the Basel Chamber of Commerce, Freiburg i.
-Breisgau, 27 March 2001, 27.03.2001
+Chamber of Industry and Commerce of the Southern Upper-Rhine Region and the Basel Chamber of Commerce, Freiburg im Breisgau, 27.03.2001

 The Swiss economy is closely interlinked with the European economic area.
 As a consequence, cyclical influences and exchange rate movements between the Swiss franc and the euro have a major impact on the development in Switzerland.